Microshak/MicroNotes/Containers/Kubernetes/Walkthrough.md

 ```
 ---
 # Can I expose the website externally?

 ```sh
 kubectl expose deployment hello-node --type=LoadBalancer --port=8080

 kubectl get services

 ```
+*note: LoadBalancer is for dev purposes only.
+For prod you should use a
 ---

 ```sh